Blair Academy

-As of the 2022–23 school year, the school had an enrollment of 465 students and 84 classroom teachers (on an FTE basis), for a student–teacher ratio of 6:1.
-The school's student body was 53.8% (250) White, 23.7% (110) Asian, 8.2% (38) Black, 11.4% (53) two or more races and 3.0% (14) Hispanic.
+As of the 2023–24 school year, the school had an enrollment of 474 students and 65.0 classroom teachers (on an FTE basis), for a student–teacher ratio of 7.3:1.
+The school's student body was 53.4% (253) White, 27.4% (130) Asian, 8.9% (42) Black, 6.3% (30) Hispanic and 4.0% (19) two or more races.

 Academics

 Blair's academic program follows the traditional four-year college-preparatory plan.
 Diploma requirements are governed by college entrance requirements.
+In 2024, the school moved away from Advanced Placement (AP) courses, in favor of a new curriculum designed by the faculty to allow "students to demonstrate their ability to handle advanced coursework in a greater variety of disciplines."

 Athletics

-Blair primarily competes in the Mid-Atlantic Prep League (which includes Blair Academy, The Peddie School, The Lawrenceville School, The Hill School, Hun School of Princeton and Mercersburg Academy).
+Blair primarily competes in the Mid-Atlantic Prep League (which includes Blair Academy, Peddie School, Lawrenceville School, The Hill School, Hun School of Princeton and Mercersburg Academy).
 The school's traditional mascot is the "Buccaneer" (with the team called the Bucs) and the school colors are navy blue, white and grey.
 Blair's traditional arch-rival is The Peddie School of Hightstown, New Jersey.
 Since 1903, Blair and Peddie have competed in football, and the rivalry constitutes New Jersey's oldest continuous prep football competition.
-Each November, the two schools vie for the coveted Kelley-Potter Cup by playing against one another in a fall sports competition.
+Each November, the two schools compete against one another in a fall sports competition, with the winner receiving the Kelley-Potter Cup.